-Most undergraduate college students in this study reported hybrid or HyFlex course delivery as their top preference (70%), with the next most popular answer being asynchronous online classes (17%), followed by completely in-person classes 100% of the time (6%), and then online synchronous (virtual/remote) course delivery (6%).
-More specifically, out of the 339 individuals who completed the survey for this study, 237 students indicated that Hybrid or HyFlex is their ideal course delivery mode; the specific breakdown was 46.3% of the students prefer Hybrid and 23.6% of the students prefer HyFlex courses.
+Most undergraduate college students in this study reported hybrid or HyFlex course delivery as their top preference (69.91%), 16.81% of the survey respondents prefer online asynchronous classes, 6.19% prefer completely in-person classes, 5.60% expressed their ideal course delivery is online synchronous, and 1.47% chose not to respond to this question.
+More specifically, out of the 339 individuals who completed the survey for this study, 237 students indicated that Hybrid or HyFlex is their ideal course delivery mode; the specific breakdown was 46.3% of the students prefer Hybrid and 23.6% of the students prefer HyFlex course delivery.
+This shows that about 70% of undergraduate college students prefer their higher education services to be delivered in a Hybrid or Hyflex format.
+This notable finding aligns with a recent national survey that reported 1,413 college student responses, collected in Fall Semester 2020 and Spring Semester 2021, which revealed that "68 percent indicated they would be interested in taking courses offering a combination of in-person and online instruction" (McKenzie, 2021).

-Ten out of the twelve individuals interviewed (83.3%) for the qualitative part of this study said that their perspectives about online instruction have changed, with seven of the students now preferring hybrid courses, and three students indicating that HyFlex delivery would be ideal for their college courses.
-A 21-year-old Junior in college declared during his interview, "I would like mostly hybrid classes."
-Some of the students elaborated on the hybrid course delivery model during their interviews, with the highest preference being a 50/50 ratio for a course that is scheduled twice per week, thus having one class session each week in-person and the other class session on the computer.
-For courses scheduled three days per week, multiple students stated that meeting in person in a physical classroom once per week would be ideal, with the other two scheduled class sessions in the same week being on the computer.
-In the latter scenario, there were mixed statements as to whether the other online class sessions should be asynchronous or synchronous.
-A 19-year-old Sophomore interviewee suggested the following mix for a class that is scheduled three days per week, "So Mondays asynchronous, and then Wednesdays in person, and then Friday remote workday."
-Some other interviewees commented that their specific preferences may also depend on various factors, such as how difficult they perceive a course to be, what their course load is in a given semester, as well as their level of interest in the course topic.
+Ten out of the twelve individuals interviewed (83.3%) for the qualitative part of this study said that their perspectives of online instruction have changed with seven of the students now preferring hybrid courses and three students indicating that HyFlex delivery would be ideal for their college courses.
+A Junior college student interviewed declared, "I would like mostly hybrid classes."
+Some of the students elaborated on the Hybrid course delivery model during their interviews, and most preferred a 50% ratio for a course that is scheduled twice per week, thus having one class session each week in-person and the other class session on the computer.
+For courses scheduled three days per week, multiple students stated that meeting in person in a physical classroom once per week would be ideal, with the other two scheduled class sessions being on the computer.
+In the latter scenario, there were mixed opinions as to whether the other online class sessions should be asynchronous or synchronous.
+A Sophomore interviewee suggested the following mix for a class that is scheduled three days per week, "So Monday asynchronous, and then Wednesdays in person, and then Friday remote workday."